How to Use and Test a High Voltage Proximity Tester

 Step-by-Step Guide: How to Properly Use a High Voltage Proximity Tester

 Following a precise, repeatable process is essential for accurate and safe voltage testing.
-The “live-dead-live” method is the industry-accepted best practice and a requirement for compliance with NFPA 70E.
+The “live-dead-live” method is the industry-accepted best practice and is consistent with the verification practices described in NFPA 70E.
 Never assume a system is dead; always prove it.

 - Perform Pre-Use Inspection and Self-Test: Before approaching the equipment, visually inspect the tester for any signs of damage, such as cracks, dirt, or moisture.
 Most modern testers have a built-in self-test function.
 Activate it to confirm the internal electronics and indicators are working properly.

-- Don Appropriate PPE and Attach Hot Stick: Based on the system voltage, don the required arc-rated PPE.
-Securely attach the proximity tester to a properly rated and inspected insulating hot stick.
-This is crucial for maintaining the required minimum approach distance.
+- Don Appropriate PPE and Attach Hot Stick or Insulating Extension: Based on the system voltage and the established hazard/risk assessment, don the required arc-rated PPE.
+Securely attach the proximity tester to a properly rated and inspected insulating extension (hot stick) or use a tester designed for the mounting method in use.
+This is crucial for maintaining required minimum approach distances.

 - Test the Tester on a Known Live Source: This is the first “LIVE” step.
 Take the tester to a known energized source that is within the tester’s detection range.
-A positive indication (lights and sound) confirms the entire setup—tester, hot stick, and your technique—is working.
+A positive indication (lights and sound) confirms the entire setup—tester, insulating extension, and your technique—is working.

 - Perform the Absence of Voltage Test: Now, approach the target conductor or equipment you believe to be de-energized.
 This is the “DEAD” step.
-Slowly move the tester toward the conductor, performing both phase-to-ground testing on each phase and, where possible, phase-to-phase testing.
-The absence of an alarm indicates the absence of voltage.
-The 2024 update to NFPA 70E specifically mandates that this test must be performed at each point of work.
+Slowly move the tester toward the conductor, performing both phase-to-ground testing on each phase and, where applicable and safe, phase-to-phase testing.
+An absence of alarm indicates the absence of a detectable radiated field at the test point.
+NFPA 70E and good industry practice emphasize performing verification at the points where work will be performed.

 - Re-Test the Tester on the Known Live Source: This is the final “LIVE” step.
 Immediately after testing the de-energized equipment, return to the same known live source and verify the tester still provides a positive indication.
 This critical step proves your tester was not damaged and was functioning correctly throughout the entire procedure.